 Work With Me

-“You’re Going To Love This Kid”: Educating Students with Autism In Inclusive Schools
+You’re Going To Love This Kid!: Educating Students with Autism In Inclusive Schools

-In this interactive session, participants will learn practical ways of supporting students with autism spectrum labels and other disabilities within a general education classroom.
+Based on Paula's book, this interactive session, participants will learn practical ways of supporting students with autism spectrum labels and other disabilities within a general education classroom.
 Topics addressed include defining (and redefining) autism, listening to the voices of those on the spectrum, differentiating instruction, creating more active and responsive lessons, making the classroom comfortable, and providing opportunities for communication and social skill support.

-"Joyful Learning": Using Active and Collaborative Structures to Differentiate Instruction in Inclusive Classrooms
+Joyful Learning: Using Active and Collaborative Structures to Differentiate Instruction in Inclusive Classrooms

-“We Thought You’d Never Ask”: Voices From the Spectrum
+We Thought You’d Never Ask: Voices From the Spectrum

 In this keynote presentation, Paula will explore the gap between the dominant discourse in autism and the stories of people on the spectrum themselves.
 She will share excerpts from her documentary film on the voices of people with autism and discuss what their voices and messages mean for our daily work in schools and communities.